Mary Moore (artist)

 Her work 'Big brain' was produced while she was a student in printmaking at WAIT (now Curtin University).
 Her approach derives from pop art, making use of puns, such as her Gay Paris and the Eyefull Tower from her stamp series, and incorporating throw away items to comment on contemporary culture.

-In 1999 she was part of the group exhibition Rebirth, Western Australian Women Celebrating a Century of Change at the Moores Building and curated by Lyn DiCiero.
+In 1999, she was part of the group exhibition Rebirth, Western Australian Women Celebrating a Century of Change at the Moores Building and curated by Lyn DiCiero.

+In 2001, she was awarded the Portia Geach Memorial Award for compelling self-portraiture.

 Solo exhibitions

 Moore has exhibited at museums and galleries in Australia: